-- Show that you have enough money in a Croatian bank account to support you and whomever is with you for (1) year
+- Show that you have enough money in a Croatian or foreign bank account to support you and whomever is with you for (1) year

 Here are the current minimums for what you need to show you have to support yourself depending on your situation.

 If showing funds on a bank account, you can use a Croatian bank account or a foreign bank account in most cases.
 Some MUP offices will only let you show the funds on a Croatian bank account.